All About Non-Hodgkin Lymphoma

-When a patient presents with signs or symptoms of NHL, the physician will perform a complete medical health history and a physical exam.
-A biopsy of the enlarged lymph node is necessary to determine if lymphoma is present, and if so, of what type.
-This can be done by inserting a needle into the node to remove some tissue, but more often the entire node is removed for examination.
+If you have signs or symptoms of NHL, a healthcare provider will perform a complete medical health history and a physical exam.
+You will have a biopsy of the enlarged lymph node which can tell your provider if lymphoma is present, and if so, what type.
+This can be done by inserting a needle into the affected lymph node to remove some tissue, but more often the entire node is removed for examination.

-Once NHL is found, a series of other tests are done to determine if the lymphoma has spread, where it has spread to, and other prognostic information.
-These tests may include further blood tests (complete blood count, sedimentation rate, LDH, albumin and beta-2 microglobulin), chest x-ray, CT scan or MRI of the chest, abdomen and pelvis, PET scan, and bone marrow biopsy.
+Once NHL is found, a series of other tests are done to see if the lymphoma has spread, where it has spread, and other prognostic information.
+These tests may include:

 How is NHL staged?

-In addition to staging, the subtype of NHL must be taken into consideration.
-Some types are classified as aggressive because they grow more quickly and require immediate treatment.
-The good news is that chemotherapy works by attacking fast-growing cells, so aggressive lymphomas are more sensitive to treatment.
-Although these lymphomas are aggressive, a percentage of them can be cured by chemotherapy.
+In addition to staging, the subtype of NHL is important in staging/classification and treatment planning.
+Some types are classified as aggressive because they grow more quickly and need treatment as soon as possible.
+Chemotherapy works by attacking fast-growing cells, so aggressive lymphomas tend to respond well to treatment.
 Indolent lymphomas are those that are considered slow-growing.
-In some cases, indolent lymphomas may not be treated immediately but rather followed with a "watch and wait" methodology.
+In some cases, indolent lymphomas may not be treated immediately but rather your provider will "watch and wait.
 These lymphomas may respond to treatment, but they often return, requiring more treatment.
-Although these patients may remain well for many years with little or no therapy, indolent lymphomas are generally not curable, i.e. they do not "go away" permanently or completely.

 How is NHL treated?

-Treatment is determined by the type of NHL, but in general, chemotherapy is the most commonly used treatment.
-Other therapies include immunotherapy and radioimmunotherapy.
-Radiation therapy is only able to treat limited areas, and is typically used after chemotherapy, though certain early stage and low grade lymphomas can be treated with radiation alone.
-Surgery is generally only used to establish a diagnosis; an exception to this is testicular lymphoma, since most suspicious testicular masses require removal of the testicle.
+Chemotherapy is the most common treatment.
+Other therapies include immunotherapy, targeted therapy, and radioimmunotherapy.
+Radiation therapy is only able to treat limited areas and is often used after chemotherapy, though certain early-stage and low-grade lymphomas can be treated with radiation alone.
+Surgery is usually. only used to establish a diagnosis.
+One exception to this is testicular lymphoma, as most suspicious testicular masses require removal of the testicle.

 If the lymphoma is affecting the tissues around your brain and spinal cord you may be treated with intrathecal chemotherapy.
 Intrathecal chemotherapy is chemotherapy that is given directly into the spinal fluid through a procedure called a lumbar puncture.
 The two chemotherapies commonly given intrathecally are methotrexate and cytarabine.

-Radioimmunotherapy combines the technology of monoclonal antibodies and radiation.
+Radioimmunotherapy combines monoclonal antibodies and radiation.
 Man-made antibodies with a form of radiation (called a radioisotope) attached to them are designed to target the CD20 antigen.
-The antibody seeks out the tumor cells (by finding the antigen), attaches to them, exposes these cells to the radiation, and thus kills them along with any nearby cancer cells.
+The antibody seeks out the tumor cells (by finding the antigen), attaches to them, exposes these cells to the radiation, and kills them along with any nearby cancer cells.
 Again, since these agents target specific cells, side effects may be less than those typically seen with chemotherapy.
-Currently, the only available radioimmunotherapy agent is Zevalin (Bexxar is no longer on the market).
+Currently, the only available radioimmunotherapy agent is Zevalin.

 Bone Marrow and Stem Cell Transplants

+Transplants are used for some patients who have NHL and are in remission or relapse during or after treatment.
+Chemotherapy will be given prior to the transplant and in some cases, patients will also receive radiation.
 Transplants can be done using a donor's bone marrow or stem cells (allogeneic) or a patient's own bone marrow or stem cells (autologous).
 Autologous transplants are used to maximize the amount of chemotherapy that a patient can safely receive.
 The problem with giving large doses of chemotherapy is that this can kill the patient's bone marrow, which would lead to death.
 However, a patient can tolerate this high dose of chemotherapy if the bone marrow (or stem cells) is replaced soon after the chemotherapy, using cells that have been stored ahead of time.
-In an allogeneic transplant this is also true, but in NHL the role of graft-versus-lymphoma effect is the key to its efficacy.
+In an allogeneic transplant, this is also true, but in NHL the role of graft-versus-lymphoma effect is the key to its efficacy.
 This is the ability of the donor's cells and immune system to attack any remaining cancer cells in the recipient.

-Once a patient has been treated for NHL, they need to be closely followed for a recurrence.
+Once you have been treated for NHL, you will need to be closely followed for a recurrence.
 At first, follow-up visits will be fairly frequent, usually every couple of months.
-The longer a patient is free of disease, the less often the checkups are needed.
-The oncologist will tell you when he or she wants to perform follow-up blood tests, CT scans or PET scans.
+The longer you are cancer-free, the less often the checkups are needed.
+The oncologist will tell you when they want to perform follow-up blood tests, CT scans, or PET scans.
 Follow-up schedules and the tests ordered will vary depending on the type of NHL.
 It is very important to attend all of your follow-up appointments and to discuss any new symptoms or side effects you are experiencing with your provider.

-Fear of recurrence, financial impact of cancer treatment, employment issues and coping strategies are common emotional and practical issues experienced by breast cancer survivors.
-Your healthcare team can identify resources for support and management of these practical and emotional challenges faced during and after cancer.
+Fear of recurrence, the financial impact of cancer treatment, employment issues, and coping strategies are common emotional and practical issues experienced by NHL survivors.
+Your healthcare team can identify resources for support and management of these challenges faced during and after cancer.

 Leukemia and Lymphoma Society